chrishrb/gx.nvim/README.md

     -- you can specify also another config if you want config = function() require("gx").setup {
-      open_browser_app = "os_specific", -- specify your browser app; default for macos is "open" and for linux "xdg-open" handlers = {
+      open_browser_app = "os_specific", -- specify your browser app; default for macOS is "open" and for Linux "xdg-open" open_browser_args = { "--background" }, -- specify any arguments, such as --background for macOS' "open". handlers = {
         plugin = true, -- open plugin links in lua (e.g. packer, lazy, ..)
         github = true, -- open github issues